Texas takes Sugar Bowl on Ehlinger’s shoulders - The Daily Texan

 NEW ORLEANS — If there’s one trap Texas players and coaches have avoided falling into, it’s using the B-word.

-But as orange and white confetti fell from the rafters and quarterback Sam Ehlinger stood on stage accepting his 2019 Sugar Bowl Most Outstanding Player trophy, he couldn’t help but utter the famous phrase to Longhorn fans around the country:
+But as orange and white confetti fell from the rafters and quarterback Sam Ehlinger stood on stage accepting his 2019 Sugar Bowl Most Outstanding Player trophy, he couldn’t help but utter the famous phrase to Longhorn fans around the country.

 “Longhorn nation, we’re baaaaack!”
-Ehlinger said.

 Nobody exactly knows what the phrase means.
 But the widespread eruption of cheers from his teammates, many of whom were making confetti angels on the turf 20 feet away, signaled Texas had finally found a foothold on its climb toward once again being one of college football’s elite programs.